Seven Lease Clauses That May be Unenforceable

 Full Liability: Any article stating the tenant is financially responsible for all damages to the rental unit, or is liable for any injuries, regardless of landlord negligence.

 Repossession: Any clause which expresses that the landlord can take possession of the property if the tenant falls behind in paying rent.
-There are certain steps that need to be taken in the event of non-payment/eviction.
+There are certain steps you must take in the event of non-payment/eviction.

 Legal Fees: Any provision stating that the tenant will pay the landlord’s legal fees in the event that any lawsuit transpires, regardless of fault.

 Termination: Any clause declaring that the rental agreement may be terminated with shorter notice from one party over the other.
-Equal notice is required for both parties.
+You must provide equal notice for both parties.

 Excessive Late Fees: Any article that states the tenant will pay an excessively high late fee.
-Note: what is considered as excessive varies by state.
-Research your state’s Landlord and Tenant Act to determine what is deemed acceptable.
+Note: the definition of “excessive” varies by state.
+Research your state’s Landlord and Tenant Act to determine their definition.
 As a rule of thumb, a late fee in excess of 5% might be determined as unreasonably high.

 Photo credit: Leo Reynolds / Foter / CC BY-NC-SA